 Led by officials from several state agencies, including the Department of Commerce and occasionally, the Governor or his staff, trade missions allow businesses to establish key relationships and engage in business-to-business and business-to-government meetings that can greatly reduce the sales cycle.

-Past trade missions to China, Korea, Japan, India, the United Kingdom, Vietnam and France have established lasting relationships and generated new orders for state businesses.
+Past trade missions to China, Korea, Japan, United Arab Emirates, India, the United Kingdom, Vietnam and France have established lasting relationships and generated new orders for state businesses.

 If you are interested in generating new leads for your products or services or are seeking new markets, trade missions may be a perfect fit.

 If you are interested in learning more about upcoming trade missions and how you can become part of an upcoming delegation, contact the Office of Economic Development and Competitiveness at (206) 256-6100 or speak directly with an export assistance expert that specializes in your business sector.

 Trade Mission Benefits